15th International Conference on Astronomical X-Ray Optics

 We discuss how combining the observations of various X-ray monitors onboard different satellites can be helpful for investigating the long-term activity of a given object using the light curves of the 1-day means.
 We show how observing the activity of X-ray binaries can contribute and how combining the MAXI/ISS data with those obtained by the monitor BAT onboard Swift can be helpful if the light curves containing the 1-day means are used.
 Combining observations from MAXI/ISS and BAT/Swift enables the investigation of long-term activity at energies between 2 keV and 50 keV.
 We show examples of several X-ray sources containing compact objects accreting matter from their companions.
 We analyzed the typical features of the activity that are distinguishable on the light curves with a 1-day binning.
 We show the features for which observing with this binning is sufficient.
 This provides the scientific potential to investigate the role of various physical mechanisms.

 The AXRO history is related to the history of X–ray astronomy in general and to the history of X-ray optics developments in the Czech Republic (and formerly in Czechoslovakia) in particular.
 The first Czech X-ray mirror was built already in the years 1969/1970, for a solar telescope within the Eastern Europe/Soviet INTERKOSMOS program, There were also essential efforts devoted to the development of novel technologies for satellite projects which were either canceled or interrupted.
 The two wasted years of development on the technology of high-quality Ni foils for the Danish SODART telescope (Schnopper, 1990), 1986-1988, can serve as an example.
 The SOviet-DAnish Roentgen Telescope (SODART) was planned for on board the Spectrum Roentgen Gamma (SRG) satellite equipped with three different instruments devoted to X–ray spectroscopy.
 Each of the two thin foil telescopes had an 8m focal length, a 60 cm diameter, a 1 deg field-of-view (FOV), a half-power width better than 2 arcmin and ca. 1 700 and 1 200 cm2 collecting area at 2 and 8 keV, respectively.
 In the last three decades developments of innovative technologies for X-ray optics continued with an emphasis on glass foils and silicon wafers mostly in Multi Foil Optics arrangements and Schmidt Lobster Eye and Kirkpatrick Baez geometries.
+The late achievements are then related to the AHEAD2020 PROJECT.

-record_voice_over - Talks (9) description - Posters (3)
+record_voice_over - Talks (38) description - Posters (7)